 “Develop the initial project network diagram thoughtfully.
 Keep this data current throughout the life of your project.”

-How to organize project activities with Plaky
+Organize all your project activities with Plaky